TyGuS/hoogle_plus/README.md

 docker run -v /absolute/path/to/output/dir:/output -it hoogleplus_aec:latest /bin/bash
 ```
 3. Now navigate to the internal hoogle plus directory: `cd /home/hoogle_plus`
-4. Run the evaluation script: `./evaluation.sh` (This can take about 150 minutes)
+4. Run the evaluation script: `./evaluation.sh` (This can take about 150 minutes).
+Don't feel like waiting that long?
+Use `./evaluation-short.sh`.
+This should take ~5 minutes.
+It relies on a smaller set of benchmarks, only 3.
+You may wish to modify `benchmark/suites/aec-short.yml` adding more in as you like from the master set, located at `benchmark/suites/working.yml`.

 At this point, you should have 5 new files in your output directory.
 These are the results of the evaluation.